 At the Middle and High School level, the master schedule is created based on the students course requests during spring registration.
 When a student's course selection is finalized, a series of commitments on the part of the school is made.
 Course selection, therefore, is extremely important and should be considered as much a commitment on the part of the student as it is the school.
 Students are urged to consult with parents, advisors, teachers and the counselor prior to making course selections.
-All schedule changes must go through the school counselor.
+All schedule changes must be processed/approved by the principal and/or the school counselor.
 Schedules will be provided to students at the beginning of the school year or upon enrollment and are expected to follow their schedule.